Adult Field Trips

 with Eric Hough

-Join us for a guided tour of the Hassayampa River Preserve!
+In March, we took a guided tour of the Hassayampa River Preserve!
 This 770 acre preserve presents a unique opportunity to experience a riparian oasis within the Sonoran desert.

 For most of its 100-mile course through the desert, the Hassayampa River flows only underground.
 But within the preserve its crystal clear waters emerge, flowing above ground throughout the year.
 This lush streamside habitat is home to some of the desert’s most spectacular wildlife.
 Yet many of them have become dangerously imperiled as riparian areas have disappeared from the Arizona landscape. -The Nature Conservancy